St James Power Station: Power station

 In 1924, Cape St James was chosen by A. H. Preece, the chief consulting engineer in-charge, as the location for the new power station as it had, firstly, a proximity to the sea for free and unlimited access to seawater for the power plant's water circulation and cooling systems; secondly, a proximity to sea-borne coal delivered by ships and/or barges; thirdly, a proximity to the Federated Malay States Railway (FMSR) train station at Tanjong Pagar for rail-borne coal and building materials required for the construction of the power station; lastly, a large area of five acres.

 In order to meet the urgent demands for electrical power, a 2,000 kW power generator was rushed to be completed.
 However, since more than half of the construction site was swampy and the natural conditions were tidal, a considerable amount of preliminary work to reclaim 12,000 square-yards was to be carried out before the actual work of laying the concrete foundations and erecting the power station's huge steel-frame skeleton could begin.
-The sole power generator was finally completed in June 1926 but it would only run during peak-demand loads from 6pm to 11pm each day.
+The sole power generator was finally completed in June 1926 but it would only run during peak-demand loads from 6 pm to 11 pm each day.

 On 7 November in 1927, St James Power Station was officially opened by then governor Hugh Clifford.
 At its full output-capacity, the power plant produced approximately 22,000 kW of electricity, much of which was supplied to the Pasir Panjang, Bukit Timah, Tanglin, Geylang, Katong and East Coast areas and districts.
 It reached out to around 28,255 people, which was at least 18 times more people on the island than before.
 Locals could hire electric fans and other domestic electrical appliances in a scheme from an electricity showroom located at Orchard Road.
 Equipped with the most advanced and modern construction and machinery, it was deemed to be capable of supplying the power needs of Singapore for a good many years to come.

 Historian Singh Mohinder recollects that, during this period, St James Power Station became a major landmark of its surroundings and had the effect of entirely transforming the appearance of that part of the Telok Blangah Bay area.